rdp/ffmpeg-windows-build-helpers/README.md

 ./cross_compile_ffmpeg.sh -h

 to see all the various options available.

+  For the long running builds, recommend start it, wait for it to give you prompts (if it does, it asks them as a bunch up front after installing cygwin) then  let it build overnight :)

 Also NB that you can also "cross compile" mp4box.exe if you pass in the appropriate command line parameter.
 Also NB that you can also "cross compile" {mplayer,mencoder}.exe if you pass in the appropriate command line parameter too.
 Also NB that you can also "cross compile" vlc.exe if you pass in the appropriate command line parameter too [currently broken, ping if you want it to work again].
-To enable Intel QSV (vista+ compatible only dependency so not enabled by default) use option --build-intel-qsv=y
+To enable Intel QSV (vista+ compatible only dependency so not enabled by default) use option --build-intel-qsv=y There is also an LGPL command line option for those that want that.

-If you want to customize your FFmpeg final executable even more (remove features you don't need, etc.) then edit the script
+If you want to customize your FFmpeg final executable even more (remove features you don't need, make a smaller build, or custom build, etc.) then edit the script
 1. Add or remove the "--enable-xxx" settings in the build_ffmpeg method (under config_options) near the bottom of the script.
 This can enable or disable parts of FFmpeg that you don't need, or want more, etc.

 If you *really* want to customize it, you can add new dependencies: